Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

 New-AzResourceGroup -Name $RGname -Location $location New-AzResourceGroupDeployment -Name arcbox -ResourceGroupName $RGname -TemplateFile "./main.bicep" -TemplateParameterFile "./main.bicepparam"
 ```

+To use a Spot instance, replace the last command with `New-AzResourceGroupDeployment -Name arcbox -ResourceGroupName $RGname -TemplateFile "./main.bicep" -TemplateParameterFile "./main.bicepparam" -enableAzureSpotPricing $true`

   > **Note:** If you see any failure in the deployment, please check the [troubleshooting guide](#basic-troubleshooting).